-As I rise this morning and prep my morning coffee, I began to hear sirens off in the distance, lots of them.
+As I rise this morning and prep my morning coffee, I began to hear sirens off in the distance; lots of them.
 They are fire trucks.
 After fifteen years in the fire service, they are unmistakable to these veterans’ ears.
+It rattles me, after all, it is where the mental health work injury, PTSD came from.

 PTSD ASSOCIATION OF CANADA

-The sounds of sirens cutting through the silence of the early morning air, evoke in me such a range of conflicting emotions.
+The sounds of sirens cutting through the silence of the early morning air, evoke in me such a range of emotions.
 Not only does it produce feelings of body numbing, anxiety, racing thoughts and fear, it also, makes me very angry, sad and lost.
-Perhaps the hardest feeling of all is the feeling abandoned by those whom I believed to be my brothers and sisters of the service.
-The sound of sirens is an instant reminder of the sacrifices I made, time lost with family, and the mental work-related injury that I sustained while in the course of my duties.
+Perhaps the hardest feeling of all is the feeling of abandoned by those whom I believed to be my brothers and sisters of the service.
+The sound of sirens is an instant reminder of the sacrifices I made, the time lost with family, and the mental work-related injury.

 Moreover, they are an instant, PTSD triggering reminder that I have essentially been left behind.
-So, I am angry on two fronts, this intense feeling of being forgotten, and I am pissed because I love the fire service, it’s in my blood and shall always be woven into the fabric of my being.
-Having this resides in my heart angers me because I knew that when those bay doors closed behind me for the last time, I knew that it was indeed the end.
+So, I am angry on two fronts.
+Firstly, this intense feeling of being forgotten, and I am pissed because I love the fire service; it’s in my blood and shall always be woven into the fabric of my being.
+Having this anger in my heart kills me because I knew that when those bay doors closed behind me for the last time; I knew that it was indeed the end.
 I am now a mere shadow of my former self and a distant memory by those I battled the beast with.

 Might have Post-traumatic Stress Disorder (PTSD?) check here, Signs and symptoms of PTSD.